GPCR-ModSim/qfepweb/README.md

     $ python manage.py migrate

+# Continuous deployment

+There's a dirty script to quickly apply everything needed at the server to sync with the code:

+    $ ./deploy.sh

+This should work with any repo, except for the last command that restarts the systemctl unit which only works at the server.
+Other boxes might and should fail
+with:

+    Failed to restart qfepweb.service: Unit qfepweb.service not found.

 # General Notes

 If you want to install using python3.6 and CentOS there's a big possibility of a version crash between sqlite3 < version 3.6.20 and Django 3.2.